 Discord and Skype are both available on iOS and Android mobile devices.
 The core features translate smoothly cross-platform.

-Discord arguably provides a bit more flexibility for mobile users thanks to its voice channel model.
-You can move seamlessly between text and voice chat without initiating a new call.
+Discord provides more flexibility for mobile users thanks to its voice channel model.
+You can switch between text and voice chat without initiating a new call.

-Skype does allow video calling over mobile data, however, which can be useful when Wi-Fi is unavailable.
-Overall the mobile experience is robust on both platforms.
+Skype allows video calling over mobile data, which is useful when Wi-Fi is unavailable.
+The mobile experience is solid on both platforms.

 Beyond voice and video, both Discord and Skype offer text chat capabilities.
 Discord has more options tailored towards community interaction.